If you have confirmed that you or your partner is pregnant, there are three basic choices:

 - If you have other children, will having another child cause problems for them?

-With an adoption, a woman continues a pregnancy, gives birth, and then places the child with someone else to raise.
-The birth mother signs legal papers to give custody to someone else.
-These papers are signed after the baby is born, so a woman could change her mind about her decision up to the time when the custody papers are signed.
+With an adoption, a person continues a pregnancy, gives birth, and then places the child with someone else to raise.
+The birth parent signs legal papers to give custody to someone else.
+These papers are signed after the baby is born, so the birth parent can change their mind about her decision up to the time when the custody papers are signed.

 Adoptions can be arranged through the Department of Community Services or through private agencies.
 You can place a child with someone you know (e.g. a family member or a friend) or with someone you don’t know.
-A woman could decide to choose adoption at any point in her pregnancy or immediately after the baby is born.
-The earlier an adoption decision is made, the more time a woman has to make arrangements and prepare for the adoption.
+A person can decide to choose adoption at any point during the pregnancy or immediately after the baby is born.
+The earlier an adoption decision is made, the more time a person has to make arrangements and prepare for the adoption.